-The effects of SAM, polySBMA brushes and IPN hydrogel film on the surface roughness of quartz chip were examined using AFM.
-As shown in Fig. 3, compared with that of unmodified quartz chip (Rms = 7.53 nm, Fig. 3a), the surface roughness of the SAM-coated quartz chip was lower (Rms = 7.47 nm, Fig. 3b), which might be due to that the SAM was very thin and homogeneous.
-In addition, the surface roughness of the polySBMA brushes-coated quartz chip (Rms = 5.80 nm) was lower than that of the SAM-coated quartz chip by 22%, indicating that homogeneous polySBMA brushes were formed (Fig. 3c).
-The homogeneous polySBMA brushes can achieve exceptional resistance to protein adsorption, presumably because these brushes present a high-enough surface density of SBMA moieties at the solid/water interface to prevent the adsorption of proteins.
-The surface roughness of polySBMA brushes-coated quartz chip increased (Rms = 26.52 nm) after the pre-polymer solution consisting of glucose-sensitive monomer was incorporated into the polySBMA brushes (Fig. 3d).
-This further demonstrated that the PBA-functionalized hydrogel has been successfully incorporated into the polySBMA brushes matrix.
-This is consistent with the observations by Beek et al., in which they have observed that the incorporation of a small amount of hyaluronic acid into pHEMA hydrogels can increase the surface roughness.
+The effects of the SAM, polySBMA brushes and IPN hydrogel film on the surface roughness of the quartz chip were examined using AFM.
+As shown in Fig. 3, compared with that of the unmodified quartz chip ($R{\rm ms}$ = 7.53 nm, Fig. 3a), the surface roughness of the SAM-coated quartz chip was lower ($R{\rm ms}$ = 7.47 nm, Fig. 3b), which might be due to the fact that the SAM was very thin and homogeneous.
+In addition, the surface roughness of the polySBMA brush-coated quartz chip by 22%, indicating that homogeneous polySBMA brushes were formed (Fig. 3c).
+The homogeneous polySBMA brushes can achieve exceptional resistance to protein adsorption, presumably because these brushes present a high-enough surface density of SBMA moieties at the solid/water interface to prevent the adsorption of proteins.18 The surface roughness of the polySBMA brush-coated quartz chip increased ($R{\rm ms}$ = 26.52 nm) after the pre-polymer solution consisting of the glucose-sensitive monomer was incorporated into the polySBMA brushes (Fig. 3d).
+This further demonstrated that the PBA-functionalized hydrogel has been successfully incorporated into the polySBMA brush matrix.
+This is consistent with the observations by Beek et al.,51 in which they have observed that the incorporation of a small amount of hyaluronic acid into pHEMA hydrogels can increase the surface roughness.